ivanjakimovski/SimpleJSGame/README.md

 # Very Simple JavaScript HTML5 Prototype Canvas Game

-This is a simple plain JavaScript HTML5 Canvas.
+This is a simple plain JavaScript HTML5 Canvas game.

 Just open the index.html in a browser and hit any key to jump and avoid the obstacles.